Lessons & Coachings

 Aside from the purchasing/renting of the instruments for which I can refer reputable businesses, I can take care of purchasing most materials and supplies, saving you time and guesswork.
 The costs for the items can be reimbursed at the following lesson.

 Now offering remote lessons through Zoom conferencing!
-Remote lessons offer a lot more flexibility in scheduling across time zones, and no traveling.
-It is easy to set-up, best to have a stable internet connection.
-I would email you a meeting link prior to the lesson time, and you click on the link to join the meeting at or a few minutes before the lesson time.
-A laptop, desktop, or tablet is recommended to see details such as posture and hand positions in the video.
+The feedback has been very positive about my lessons conducted remotely, and a lot can be accomplished learning this way.
+I am constantly finding ways to make learning more efficient and engaging.
+Remote lessons offer a lot of flexibility in scheduling across time zones, and convenience.
+It is easy to set-up, best if there is a stable internet connection.
+A laptop is optimal for seeing details such as posture and hand positions in the video, and it is easy to adjust the camera angle.
+A desktop with camera or a tablet could also work.
 Contact me for more information or to schedule a lesson!
 The first lesson may take some time getting adjusted, which I will add at no additional charge.
-You will receive your full lesson time.
+You will receive your full lesson time when the music-making begins.

-Perhaps now is a good opportunity to learn something you have always wanted to learn.
+Perhaps now is an opportune time to learn something you have always wanted to learn.
 One-on-one instruction helps you learn more quickly than learning on your own or even a group setting.
 Sometimes only a few lessons are needed.
 For instance, if you already play an instrument, have just a couple pieces to prepare for a special event or performance and would like some help, feel free to contact me and we can figure out the best plan of action to achieve your goal!

 If you would like a different perspective from your usual routine, then a one-time lesson, short-term lessons, or even practice sessions for any instrument can be arranged.